 • Salmon – Use large, thick filets, and make sure they’re fully thawed.

-• Large Egg – Beat this in a bowl to use as an egg wash, preventing the pastry from becoming soggy and creating a beautiful golden exterior.
+• Large Egg – This prevents the pastry from becoming soggy and creates a beautiful golden exterior.

 • Cream Cheese – Use brick-style cream cheese, not tub varieties!
 Full-fat is best.

-• Frozen Spinach – We recommend using frozen spinach over fresh spinach as it’s already finely chopped.
-Make sure it’s thawed and drained well.
+• Frozen Spinach – We recommend using frozen spinach over fresh spinach, because it’s already finely chopped.
+If using frozen spinach, thaw and drain it well first!

-• Mozzarella Cheese – Feel free to experiment with any cheese you like best.
+• Mozzarella Cheese – We love the mildness of mozzarella for this recipe.
+However, feel free to experiment with any cheese you like best.

 • Salt and Black Pepper – Adjust to taste.

-1. Prepare the filling.
-Combine the cream cheese, spinach, and mozzarella in a mixing bowl.
+1. Prepare the spinach filling.
+Combine the cream cheese, spinach, dill, mozzarella, and green onions (if using) in a mixing bowl.
 Season to taste, and set aside.

 2. Fill.
-Roll the puff pastry out into a rectangle on a lightly floured surface.
-Spoon the cream cheese mixture into the center, leaving space around the edges.
-Place the salmon filet over the cream cheese, and add salt and pepper to taste.
+Roll the puff pastries out into rectangles on a lightly floured surface.
+Spoon the cream cheese mixture into the center of each, leaving space around the edges.
+Place the salmon filets over the cream cheese, and add salt and pepper to taste.

 3. Fold.
-Carefully fold the edges of the puff pastry over the salmon, pressing the edges together to create a seal.
+Carefully fold the edges of the puff pastry over the salmon.
+Press the edges together to create a seal and create a puff pastry wrap.

-5. Bake.
-Transfer the baking sheet to a preheated oven, and bake until the puff pastry is golden brown and the salmon reaches an internal temperature of 145 degrees Fahrenheit.
+6. Bake.
+Transfer the baking sheet to a preheated oven.
+Bake until the puff pastry is golden brown and the salmon reaches an internal temperature of 145 degrees Fahrenheit.

 Flavor Variations